Yuan Cha: Death

 In 525, Yuan Faseng (元法僧), the governor of Xu Province (徐州, modern northern Jiangsu), who had been a close associate of Yuan Cha, believing that Yuan Cha would soon fall, rebelled as well, declaring himself emperor.
-After some initial defeats at the hands of Northern Wei forces sent against him, he surrendered his post of Pengcheng (彭城, in modern Xuzhou, Jiangsu) to Northern Wei's southern rival Liang Dynasty.
+After some initial defeats at the hands of Northern Wei forces sent against him, he surrendered his post of Pengcheng (彭城, in modern Xuzhou, Jiangsu) to Northern Wei's southern rival Liang dynasty.

-By this point, Yuan Cha's precautions against Empress Dowager Hu had been greatly relaxed, particularly after Liu Teng's death in 523, as he no longer saw her as a threat.
+By this point, Yuan Cha's precautions against Empress Dowager Hu had been greatly relaxed, particularly after Liu Teng's death on 24 March 523, as he no longer saw her as a threat.
 Empress Dowager Hu, Emperor Xiaoming, and Yuan Yong therefore took the chance to conspire against Yuan Cha.
 Empress Dowager Hu first threw Yuan Cha's guard off by often discussing about his overly trusting of Yuan Faseng, which caused Yuan Cha to be an apologetic mood.
 Then, with his agreement, she relieved him of his command of the imperial guards, replacing him with his associate Hou Gang (侯剛).
 In summer 525, she took sudden action and declared herself regent again, killing most of Yuan Cha's and Liu's associates and putting Yuan Cha under house arrest.
 However, she was initially hesitant to take further action against Yuan Cha, because of her relationship with her sister.
 Eventually, however, he and his brother Yuan Zhua (元爪) were accused of treason, and popular opinion (including Emperor Xiaoming) favored their deaths.
 As such, Empress Dowager Hu agreed that the two should be forced to commit suicide, but still awarded Yuan Cha much posthumous honor.